ashpool37/images/containers/guestfs-tools/README.md

 A Fedora-based image containing `guestfs-tools` and its dependencies.

-The binaries are run as a non-root user inside the container, so privilege mapping is necessary. `--userns=keep-id` works with Podman.
+The binaries are run as a non-root user inside the container, so id mapping is necessary. `--userns=keep-id` works with Podman when running rootless.
+Use `--user 0:0` to run the binaries as root.

 ## Example usage